 About this Indicator

-The academic preparedness gap is measured by 8th grade proficiency levels in math, reading, and science on the National Assessment of Educational Progress (NAEP) among low-income students who qualify for free- or reduced-price lunch and “higher”-income students who were not eligible to participate in the National School Lunch Program.
-Higher income is defined as any level of income that did not qualify the student for free or reduced-price lunch.
-Family income at or below 130 percent of the federal poverty level qualifies students for free lunch, and family income between 130 and 185 percent of the federal poverty level qualifies students for reduced-price lunch.[1]
+The percentage of students in grade 8 scoring at or above proficiency on the National Assessment of Educational Progress (NAEP) provides a measure of whether students enter high school with foundational skills and knowledge in such areas as math, reading, and science.
+Family income in this indicator was determined by whether students were qualified for free- or reduced-price lunch (FRPL) in the National School Lunch Program.
+FRPL students were classified as low income, and non-FRPL students were classified as higher income.
+Family income at or below 130 percent of the federal poverty level qualifies students for free lunch, and family income between 130 and 185 percent of the federal poverty level qualifies students for reduced-price lunch.1

 Data Source